EHS vs ESG: Unraveling the Corporate Sustainability Puzzle

 ESG stands for Environmental, Social, and Governance.
 This implies the social responsibility of the organization towards the planet and the resources it provides.
 It plays a vital role in investments through a conscious approach.

 EHS stands for Environment, Health, and Safety.
-It plays a very crucial role in protecting the employees and their safety.
+It plays a very crucial in protecting the employees and their safety.
 EHS is also an essential part of corporate responsibility toward the safety of the employees and the environment.

 Governance implies the factors that contribute to control in the business.
 The aspects include bribery, corruption, working conditions, and measurement of standards and performances.